-- Track development impact of projects over time
+- Establishes key metrics to measure each project’s development impact over time

-IQ enables DFC to classify projects into three categories: highly developmental, developmental, and indeterminate.
+IQ enables DFC to classify projects into scoring tiers based on its impact across three pillars:

 - Growth: contributes to economic growth through infrastructure improvements, contribution to local income, trade benefits to the local economy, and job creation